seralexeev/xrabbit.dev/README.md

   - 135-1.jpg
 ```

-The whole robot assembled will weigh about 3.5kg.
-That's quite a lot actually.
+The whole robot assembled will be about 3.5kg.
+That's pretty hefty honestly.

 ---